williamdemeo/Math700Spring2014/README.md

 Online Discussion Forum
 -----------------------
 If we find it useful to have an extensive online dialog, we might consider other tools as the semester progresses.
-For now, however, anyone in the class can start a dialog with the rest of the class by creating a [New Issue][] in this respository, or in the [Math700Homework][] repository.
+For now, however, you are encouraged to start a dialog with the rest of the class by creating a [New Issue][] in this respository, or in the [Math700Homework][] repository.